Dr Justyna Miszkiewicz

 Ashley Bridge (2016) Stature in Australian forensic contexts.
 Master of Archaeological Science

-Natasha Langley (2016 submitted) The effects of experimental burning on enamel in a forensic and archaeological context.
+Natasha Langley (2016) The effects of experimental burning on enamel in a forensic and archaeological context.
 Master of Archaeological Science

 *Amy-Marie Beugelsdyk (2016) Osteon circularity in ancient human cortical bone.
 Archaeological Science Research Project